davidralphlewis/binaryephemera/_notes/Now.md

 ## Life

 - Trying to be kind to myself and others.
 Focusing on self care.
 Taking my medicine, metaphorically by journaling and meditating more.
-- Two years of marriage!
-Here's to many more.
+-  Looking forward to a break.

 ## Working on